IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

-Now a CPU usage benchmark for the function will have to be added in [`plutus-core/cost-model/budgeting-bench`](./budgeting-bench) and new R code will have to be added in [`models.R`](./data/models.R) to process the results of the benchmark.
-The benchmark should aim to cover a wide range of inputs in order to get a good idea of the worst-case behaviour of the function.
-The exact form of the R code will depend on the behaviour of the function being added and will probably be based on the expected time complexity of the function, backed up by examination of the initial benchmark results.
-In simpler cases it may be possible to re-use existing R code, but sometimes more complex code may be required to obtain a good model of the behaviour of the function.
-Ideally the R model should accurate over a wide range of inputs so that charges for "typical" inputs are reasonable but worst-case inputs which require large computation times incur large charges which penalise excessive computation.
-Some experimentation may be required to achieve this, and it may not always be possible to satisfy both goals simultaneously.
-In such cases it may be necessary to sacrifice some accuracy in order to guarantee security.
+Now a CPU usage benchmark for the function will have to be added in [`plutus-core/cost-model/budgeting-bench`](./budgeting-bench) and new R code will have to be added in [`models.R`](./data/models.R) to process the results of the benchmark (see Step 6 below).
+The benchmark should aim to cover a wide range of inputs in order to get a good idea of the worst-case behaviour of the
+function: some experimentation may be needed to acheive this.

 Once the benchmark is in its final form, run it using `cabal run plutus-core:cost-model-budgeting-bench -- --csv <file>` as described in the